cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_multi_poll.md

   - curl_multi_wakeup (3)
 Protocol:
   - All
-Added-in: 7.66.0
 ---

 # NAME

-curl_multi_poll - poll on all easy handles in a multi handle
+curl_multi_poll - polls on all easy handles in a multi handle

 # SYNOPSIS